NegativeNancy/Team_Arjan/experimentation/README.md

 Amsterdam Centraal is less important, and thus causes a lesser increase in the score.

-## Some tests to the improvementrate of the hillclimbers route iterations.
+## Some tests to the improvement-rate of the hillclimbers route iterations.

-For the most difficult case, where all intercity stations in Netherland are concidered critical, our hillclimber with route iterations seemed to do very well.
-Thus it seemed very interesting to have a closer look on the avarage score it produces, and how fast it improves.
-In order to test this we ran 100 hillclimbers with 10000 route iterations and randomly generated input solutios.
+For the most difficult case, where all intercity stations in the Netherlands are considered critical, our hillclimber with route iterations seemed to do very well.
+Thus, it seemed very interesting to have a closer look on the average score it produces, and how fast it improves.
+In order to test this we ran 100 hillclimbers with 10000 route iterations and randomly generated input solutions.
 The results were promising, but the algorithm was still gaining score at a decent rate, so we ran the algorithm 20 more times, but now with 50000 iterations and random input.

 ### Results